-Whether you plan to visit grandchildren who live out-of-state, or you’re traveling abroad, it’s not too late to take advantage of senior discounts this summer.
+Whether you plan to visit grandchildren who live out-of-state, or you’re hoping to travel abroad, take advantage of the deals available on transportation, lodging and even sightseeing.
 The more you save on each trip, the more trips you can afford to take.
 Here are some ways to save money on travel once you’ve reached a certain age:

-- Dine at restaurants that offer smaller portions or a senior menu.
+Dine at restaurants that offer smaller portions or a special senior menu

-- If you’re 62 or older, you may be eligible for 15% off Amtrak’s lowest fare and if you’re heading North to Canada look for 10% off some VIA Rail Canada fares.
-Buying a railroad pass before leaving for Europe can save money and if you’re 60 or older you can save even more money booking a senior pass online through Rail Europe.
+If you’re 65 or older, you get 10% off most fares on most trains.
+But if you can book at least 14 days in advance, check out Amtrak’s Saver fare.
+You might save as much as 50%.
+If you’re heading to Canada, look for 10% off some VIA Rail Canada fares.
+Buying a railroad pass before leaving for Europe can save money, and if you’re 60 or older you can save even more money with a senior pass.